espnet/espnet/egs2/jvs/tts1/README.md

 # ESPnet2 JVS TTS recipe

-This recipe assumes that the use of pretrained model.
+This recipe assumes the use of pretrained model.
 Please follow the usage to perform finetuning with pretrained model.

 ## How to run